Trustworthy & Reliable AI

 7

-Allow users to drill down into more detailed explanations when needed
+Allow users to drill down for more detailed explanations.

 8